kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 * `serviceIDs`: A set of service IDs

+TODO TODO TDOO
 ### getLambdas() -\> Set\<LambdaID\> lambdaIDs
-Gets the IDs of the Kurtosis Lambdas that have been loaded into the test network.
+Gets the IDs of the Kurtosis Lambdas that have been loaded into the enclave.

 **Returns**